subhendumct/Subhendu-Bhattacharyya/README.md

+Welcome!!

-I want you to have your own personla website to showcase youor talent.
-This is Poject CODE.
+Idea: I want you to have your own personla website to showcase your talent.
+This website is outcome of my internal Poject name "Project CODE".
+Doesn't matter you are a developers or admin or an architect like me or can write code or not you can follow this website or project to build your own website.
+Hoenstly I haven't written a single line of code to build this website.
+I am have used some of the AI tools to build this website.
 Follow the instruction to build your own website using GitHub Pages.
 This Repo and ReadMe is under development.

+Introduction:

 🌐 Personal Portfolio Website 🌐